ebertolazzi/Knots-Tube/README.md

 return values are

-  - pnts the points of the mesh os the tube as a matric 3 by npts
+  - pnts the points of the mesh os the tube as a matrix 3 by npts
   - conn cell array where each element is a vector of integer with represents the connection of the faces with the points
-  - line1 and line2 are vectors of integer which reperesents the equator lines of the tube-torus.
+  - line1 and line2 are vectors of integer which represents the equator lines of the tube-torus.

-This command asssume that the curve is closed, otherwise use
+This command assume that the curve is closed, otherwise use

 ~~~~~~~~~~~~~~~~~~~
 [pnts,conn] = generate_open_tube(typ,R,nr,xyz) ;
 [pnts,conn] = generate_open_tube(typ,R,nr,x,y,z) ;
 ~~~~~~~~~~~~~~~~~~~

-which egenrate an open tube.
+which generate an open tube.
-For typ = 0 there are two poligonal faces at teh begin and end of the tube, For typ > 0 this poligon is splitted in triangles.
+For typ = 0 there are two polygonal faces at the begin and end of the tube, For typ > 0 this polygon is split in triangles.

-**Ploting**
+**Plotting**
 to visualize a tube the utility function

 ~~~~~~~~~~~~~~~~~~~~